Skip to main content

 • A past head injury, including hypopituitarism following trauma.

-There is an increased incidence of depression during pregnancy and in the postnatal period - see the separate Depression in Pregnancy and Postnatal Depression articles.
+There is an increased incidence of depression during pregnancy and in the postnatal period - see the separate Depression in pregnancy and Postnatal depression articles.

-Risk factors for depression in children and adolescents include family discord, bullying, physical, sexual or emotional abuse, comorbid disorders including drug and alcohol use, a history of parental depression, ethnic and cultural factors, homelessness, refugee status and living in institutional settings.[7]
+Risk factors for depression in children and adolescents include family discord, bullying, physical, sexual or emotional abuse, comorbid disorders including drug and alcohol use, a history of parental depression, ethnic and cultural factors, homelessness, refugee status and living in institutional settings.7

-This is covered by a separate article on recognition of depression: Screening for Depression in Primary Care.
+This is covered by a separate article on recognition of depression: Screening for depression in primary care.

 Depression is common but is often undetected by the medical profession.
-However, a diagnosis of depression in primary care has a sensitivity of about 50% and specificity of 81%, with the risk of misidentification outweighing the risk of missed cases.[8]
-In other words, GPs may be good at ruling out those without depression but may need to consider more cautiously cases where depression might be present.
+However, a diagnosis of depression in primary care has a sensitivity of about 50% and specificity of 81%, with the risk of misidentification outweighing the risk of missed cases.83 In other words, GPs may be good at ruling out those without depression but may need to consider more cautiously cases where depression might be present.

 Somatisation is the most important cause of missed diagnosis.
 Many depressed patients present with somatic symptoms, and most of those where the diagnosis is missed, making it critical always to consider emotional health in a differential.
 Many patients seen have a pre-existing physical illness which can also divert attention away from their mental state.
 In the elderly, depression can present as pseudodementia, with abnormalities of memory and behaviour that are typical of true dementia.